Lentle History, Family Crest & Coats of Arms

 Early History of the Lentle family

-Another 189 words (14 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lentle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lentle research.
+Another 95 words (7 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lentle History in all our PDF Extended History products and printed products wherever possible.

 Lentle Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Lentle are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Lentle include: Lenthal, Lentall, Lenthall and others.

 Early Notables of the Lentle family (pre 1700)